Jamie McCarthy

 X-Cel Education

-Wastewater Training & Stormwater management
+Wastewater Training & Stormwater Management

 The wastewater sector may not sound appealing to many, but truth be told, it is a growing field that is not going away anytime soon.
 X-Cel’s program offers classwork combined with hands-on field training with professionals, like the engineers and scientists at HW, to learn and hone the skills they will need as treatment facility operators.
 The trainings help to increase the students’ awareness of environmental career paths and other opportunities.
 Students learn how to take samples and witness wastewater operations during tours of nearby treatment facilities.
 Through HW, participants have also learned about stormwater management practices by helping with site maintenance and meeting our engineers.